Bruscon/Drifter-Evolver/README.md

   * Numpy
   * Neat (you’ll find it on google under “neat-python”)

 2. I had to heavily modify the multiprocessing part of the neat library file to make multiprocessing work.
+At the time of writing, neat-python's own multiprocessing example did not execute.
 You will need to find your neat-python installation and manually replace the files 'parallel.py' and 'population.py' with the versions found here in this repository

 ## Bugs and Todo: